Top Accounting Interview Questions With Answers:

 Check Out >> IFRS vs GAAP: Which is suited for you?

 Q15.
 Have you ever helped your company to save money or use their available financial resources effectively?

 Ans.
 Explain if you have proposed an idea which has affected the company’s finances positively.
-Tell how you have optimised the process and how you came to such a decision through historical data reviewing.
+Tell how you have optimized the process and how you came to such a decision through historical data review.

 Q16.
 If our organisation has three bank accounts for processing payments, what is the minimum number of ledgers it needs?